 Figure 2.
 Summarized phylogenetic time tree of the tetrapods

-As for the equivalent tree of the basal vertebrates (Vertebrates (up to tetrapods)), a striking aspect of the above tree is the great variation in branch length, from the specified minimum value of 1 million years to more than 170 million years, as is the case with the birds (Aves).
-These variations represent differences in the time interval between the appearance of stem groups and the formation of two new clades at the next crown node.
+As for the equivalent tree of the basal vertebrates (Vertebrates (up to tetrapods)), a striking aspect of the above tree is the great variation in the time interval between the appearance of the oldest known stem group fossil and the formation of two new clades at the next crown node.

-Another way of representing this is variation to plot the number of new clades (represented by stem group fossils) appearing in successive intervals of geological time:
+Another way of representing this variation is to plot the number of new clades (represented by stem group fossils) appearing in successive intervals of geological time, as shown below:

-As for the equivalent tree of the basal vertebrates (Vertebrates (up to tetrapods)), a striking aspect of the above tree is the great variation in branch length, from the specified minimum value of 1 million years to more than 170 million years, as is the case with the birds (Aves).
-These variations represent differences in the time interval between the appearance of stem groups and the formation of two new clades at the next crown node.
+As for the equivalent tree of the basal vertebrates (Vertebrates (up to tetrapods)), a striking aspect of the above tree is the great variation in the time interval between the appearance of the oldest known stem group fossil and the formation of two new clades at the next crown node.

-Another way of representing this is variation to plot the number of new clades (represented by stem group fossils) appearing in successive intervals of geological time:
+Another way of representing this variation is to plot the number of new clades (represented by stem group fossils) appearing in successive intervals of geological time, as shown below:

 Figure 3.
 Appearance of crown tetrapod clades over geological time